Patch67/Graphics/Readme.txt

-Htis is the Git hub repository for Patrick Biggs.
+This is the Git hub repository for Patrick Biggs.

 In here you'll find all my public code.